-(10) If a list of employees of an employer is provided to a trade union in compliance with a direction made by the Board under subsection (7), the use of that list is subject to the following conditions and limits:
+(10) If a list of employees of an employer is provided to a trade union in compliance with a direction made by the Board under-subsection (7) subsection (6) or (7), the use of that list is subject to the following conditions and limits:

 - 1. The list must only be used by the trade union for the purpose of a campaign to establish bargaining rights. - 2.
-The list must be kept confidential and must not be disclosed to anyone other than the appropriate officials of the trade union. - 3.
+The list must be kept confidential and must not be disclosed to anyone other than the appropriate officials of the trade union. - 2.1 The trade union shall ensure that all reasonable steps are taken to protect the security and confidentiality of the list and to prevent unauthorized access to the list. - 3.
 If the trade union makes an application for certification in respect of the employer and employees on the list and the application for certification is dismissed less than one year after the Board's direction to provide the list, the list must be destroyed on or before the day the application is dismissed. - 4.
-If the list is not destroyed in accordance with paragraph 3, it must be destroyed on or before the day that is one year after the Board's direction was made.
+If the list is not destroyed in accordance with paragraph 3, it must be destroyed on or before the day that is one year after the Board's direction to provide the list was made.